drhelius/grpc-demo/README.md

 Update Complete. ⎈ Happy Helming!⎈
 ```

-You can inspect the chart before you install it in your cluster:
+The chart you are going to install is called `grpc-demo-services-istio`.
+You can inspect the chart before installing it in your cluster:

 ```bash
 $ helm show chart grpc-demo/grpc-demo-services-istio